Sunday, December 22, 2024

 Political speculation around the European integration process is unacceptable.

 So, then the already prepared text of the negotiation framework will be submitted for consideration to the EU member states, which must make the final decision.
 The convening of the intergovernmental conference is considered the physical beginning of negotiations on Ukraine's accession to the European Union.
-An intergovernmental conference is actually negotiations between representatives of member states, a special procedure for reaching decisions outside of debates in the Council of the EU.
+An intergovernmental conference is actually negotiations between representatives of member states, a special procedure for reaching decisions outside of debates in the EU Council.
 The purpose of the Intergovernmental Conference is to translate the achieved political agreements into the legal plane.

 However, according to media reports, the approval of the negotiating framework may take several months and occur after the European Parliament elections in June.
 One of the reasons is said to be the desire of a number of countries for Ukraine and Moldova not to be ahead of Bosnia and Herzegovina on the path to EU membership.
 At the same time, Kyiv and Brussels understand the importance of making key decisions on enlargement during the Belgian presidency of the EU Council.